Ashley Robinson

-Ashley Robinson (born August 12, 1982), nicknamed A-Rob or Robbo, is a 6'4" professional basketball player in the WNBA, most recently played for the Seattle Storm.
+Ashley Robinson (born August 12, 1982), nicknamed A-Rob or Robbo, is a former professional basketball player who played for ten years in the WNBA.

 High school

 Robinson played for South Grand Prairie High School in Grand Prairie, Texas, where she was named a WBCA All-American.
 She participated in the 2000 WBCA High School All-America Game where she scored eleven points, and earned MVP honors.

 College

 Robinson attended college at the University of Tennessee and graduated in 2004.